 There are really no follow-up courses.
 To start any other mathematics sequence will probably involve beginning at an appropriate entry level course.
-Students interested in further course work in mathematics should consult the mathematics counselors in 105 Mathematics Bldg.
+Students interested in further course work in mathematics should consult the mathematics counselors in 250 Mathematics Bldg.

-Single Variable Calculus: Concepts and Contexts, by James Stewart (Edition 3E, 2005).
-Published by Thomson Brooks/Cole.
-ISBN: 0-534-41022-7.
+Single Variable Calculus: Concepts and Contexts, by James Stewart, 3rd edition, 2005, Thomson Brooks/Cole, ISBN: 0-534-41022-7.